SwiftGen/SwiftGenKit/Documentation/MigrationGuide.md

 ## Changes for template writers

+As a reminder, you can find all the documentation for the context structures provided as variables to your templates [in the Documentation folder of this repository](https://github.com/SwiftGen/SwiftGenKit/tre/master/Documentation/) — one MarkDown file for each SwiftGen subcommand / SwiftGenKit parser.

 ### Common changes and the new `--param` flags

 One common changes across all templates is that the `enumName` variable (or `sceneEnumName` & `segueEnumName` for storyboards) have been replaced by their `param.enumName` counterparts.
 Those are variables provided by the user via the `--param enumName=…` flag during SwiftGen's command line invocation.